ssb22/PrimerPooler/README.md

 License
 -------

-Primer Pooler is free software, now licensed under the Apache License, version 2.0.
+Primer Pooler is free software licensed under the GNU General Public License, version 3 or later.
-Prior to v1.72 it was licensed under the GNU General Public License, version 3 or later; the new Apache 2 license is still GPL-compatible but with added permissions to make it more acceptable in laboratories with blanket legal policies against GPL'd code.
+(Contact me if you need a different license.)

 Typescript player for HTML5
 ===========================